ADGEfficiency/adgefficiency.github.io/_posts/2017-04-30-machine-learning-in-energy-part-one.md

 ---

-This is the first of a two part series - [read the second part](http://adgefficiency.com/machine-learning-in-energy-part-two/) on machine learning applications in energy.
+This is the first of a two part series - [read the second part](http://adgefficiency.com/machine-learning-in-energy-part-two/) on energy machine learning applications.

 ## what is machine learning